neo4j-drivers/testkit/boltstub/README.md

    E.g., `"RETURN 1 as n" {} {}`.
    Cf. [[DRV16] Jolt](https://docs.google.com/document/u/0/d/1QK4OcC0tZ08lKqVr-3-z8HpPY9jFeEh6zZPhMm15D-w/edit) (internal document).
    Note, that Stubscript took the liberty to support a simple representation of dictionaries (whenever unambiguous) for improved backwards compatibility, brevity, and readability of Stubscripts.
+   Further, Stubscript's JOLT implementation added support for vector types (non-existent in the original JOLT specification).
+   A full JOLT specification of Stubscript's implementation can be found [below](#jolt-in-stubscript).
    * By default, the Stubserver derives the appropriate PackStream version to use from the specified Bolt version.
      However, you can manually overwrite this by appending a version to the JOLT object keys.
      Given some JOLT key `"T"`, you can append a `"vX"` giving `"TvX"`, where `X` is the version of PackStream you wish to overwrite.